areebbashir/Flipkat-product-categorisation/README.md

 ## Approach
 I approached the model in following in the follwing way:
--Data Pre-processing
+*Data Pre-processing
--Fitting the model
+*Fitting the model

 ### Data Pre-processing
 The data preprocessing is started off by cleaning the data